There’s a photographer in everyone. You need to identify and be dedicated enough.

 It could be anything from sunrise over the mountains to sunset over a beach.
 Nature is something that we shouldn’t manipulate much.

-Rather we have to connect in a way that what our eyes had seen and capture through our devices the same way.
+We have to connect what our eyes have seen and similarly captured through the devices.

-Getting started with Scenery (Landscape) Photography is important first and foremost and the rest of the things come afterward.
+Getting started with Scenery (Landscape Photo) Photography is Important first and foremost.
+The rest of the things come afterward.

 okay, okay, let’s get there

-If you are landed here you must be having an eager to learn this area from scratch right?
+When you arrive here, you must be eager to learn this area from scratch, right!

-i.e. Gaining knowledge and implementing it side by side will be going to make improvements undoubtedly.
+Gaining knowledge and implementing it side by side will undoubtedly make improvements.

 (Keep reading till the end, I insist you should read in this order only)

-Since you are learning by yourself, i.e consider yourself the teacher and the student who will be going to teach himself and who will be going to correct himself.
+Since you are learning by yourself.
+So, consider yourself the teacher and the student who will teach himself and correct himself.

-If you had made your mind that in a few months you will be pro and rock the world then your mindset will be going to be badly hurt and you will start losing interest.
+Suppose you had made a mindset that you will become a pro and rock the world a few months later.
+But, unfortunately, the reality is that it will not happen, and you will start losing interest.

-By being disciplined and generating curiosity every day to improve and learn will keep you going and going and going.
+Staying disciplined and generating curiosity every day to improve and learn will keep you going forward.

-The camera will not be going to be with you every time.
-When you go out in a metro or on a road.
+The camera will not be with you every time you go out in the metro.

 Two situation –

-How you are going to capture the depth of a platform that right from foreground to every corner of your frame will be going to be lit sharp (empty platform).
+- How you are going to capture the depth of a platform.
+Starting from the foreground to every corner of your frame to make it lit sharp ( consider Empty platform).

-When you get your answer try to google that you got this correct or not, if not what should be done.
+When you get your answer, try to google whether you got this correct or not.
+If not, what should get done.

-This is the biggest myth that starting from scratch encounters.
-Purchasing a high-end and expensive camera will not going to make anyone pro and master in Landscape photography or any other niche.
+That is the biggest myth that starting from scratch encounters.
+Purchasing a high-end and expensive camera will not make anyone pro and master in Landscape photography or any other niche.

 Let me quote a message which changed my same thought –

-You must remind yourself of this message whenever you see others with a better camera and you think that you wanted to upgrade as well.
+You must remind yourself of this message whenever you see others with a better camera, and you think that you want to upgrade as well.

-First comes your skills, a very important thing in today’s world.
-Let that badass skill talk first.
+First comes your Important skills.
+So let that badass skill talk first.

-Let me go straight if you are not happy with what you had shot then don’t expect the others are going to say for you.
+Let me go straight if you are not happy with what you had shot.
+But, then, don’t expect what the others will say for you.

-Click a picture, playback, and if you had liked it you’ll be excited, it can be seen on your face, moreover, it will be going to make you happy from inside.
+Click a picture, playback, and if you had liked it, you would be excited.
+It could get seen on your face.
+But, moreover, it will be going to make you happy from the inside.

 If you didn’t like it, stand there and see what went wrong.
 Why was the picture you just clicked don’t deserve a “wow” from you?